Using shared libraries

 )

 is installed to libdir by default.
-If the only reason the shared library exists is to be used inside the Python package being built, then it is best to modify the install location to be within the Python package itself:
+If the only reason the shared library exists is to be used inside the Python package being built, then it is best to modify the install location, via the install_dir argument, to be within the Python package itself:

 Then an extension module in the same install directory can link against the shared library in a portable manner by using install_rpath: